Aryan570/GlobeTrotter/README.md

 ```
 #### About
 You get 10 turns to guess the city throught the clues.

-You'll get score out of 10.
+You&pos;ll get score out of 10.

 In the end of the game , you can challenge your friends to beat your score.
 >Invite is valid for only 24 hours, (I don&apos;t want to fill my database : )